 1 — That time we ditched a long-abused carpet in this Manchester house…and found a goldmine underneath.

-2. The time we learned that the gorgeous hardwood floors in Upper Lawrenceville’s City Grows are as organic as the plants on owner Patty Logan’s shelves.
+2 — The time we learned that the gorgeous hardwood floors in Lawrenceville’s City Grows are as organic as its greenery.

-3. When we peeled back five layers of flooring to uncover these incredible 19th-century hand-set tiles…
+3 + 4 — When we peeled back FIVE.
+LAYERS. of flooring to uncover incredible 19th-century hand-set tiles…

-8. We should also mention the time we discovered that everything in Lawrenceville’s Toll Gate Revival — flooring not excluded — is an antique.
+8 — We should also mention the time we discovered that everything in Toll Gate Revival — flooring not excluded — is an antique.

-9. When we first visited The Butterwood, we assumed that floors this flawless must have been added to complement the bakery’s Victorian vibes.
-Alas, owner Ally Slayden proved us wrong.
-They’re originals.
+9 — In visiting The Butterwood, we assumed that floors this flawless must have been added to complement the bakery’s Victorian vibes.
+Alas, we stand corrected.

-10. Most recently, we lost our shit over the pine floors we unveiled beneath layers of carpet and vinyl in our new Bloomfield office (coming soon).
-But more on that later…
+10 — Most recently, we completely lost our shit when these pine floors emerged beneath layers of carpet and vinyl at our new HQ…but more on that later.